Otmak/zonar_peek/README.md

 # Zonar_peek

+Zonar_peek is the first of its Family of the Zonar API web application!
+You can follow the links for newers version [2](https://github.com/Otmak/zpeek) and [3](https://github.com/Otmak/gtc_wanna_b)

-The Login page looks somthing like this.
+After launching the application, the First thing you encounter is the Login page and it looks something like this.
 ![alt text](https://github.com/Otmak/zonar_peek/blob/master/zpeek1_login.png?raw=true)

-The Dashboard.
+After a successful Login the the Dashboard is first thing you see.
+The data on the dashborad is
 ![alt text](https://github.com/Otmak/zonar_peek/blob/master/zpeek1_dash.png?raw=true)